7 of the best Tokyo Winter Illuminations

 Omotesando area of Tokyo will trees illuminated by string lights at night.

-The Italian fashion house Fendi is here to light up Toyko with 900,000 LEDs on Omotesando’s Zelkova tree-lined street in their iconic yellow hue.
-Stop by for a stroll in this public area to take iconic photos and shop for Christmas gifts among the glow of the lights.
+Fendi, the Italian fashion house, is here to light up Omotesandō Avenue’s Zelkova tree-lined street with 900,000 LEDs in their iconic yellow hue.
+Stop by for a stroll to take stunning photos and shop for Christmas gifts among the glow of the lights.

-Don’t miss out on the chance to bask in the glow of this warm-colored illumination, as it only lasts for 28 days a year!
+Don’t miss out on the chance to bask in the ambiance of this warm-colored illumination, as it only lasts for 28 days a year!

 The event takes place Dec.
 2 – Dec.
 28 daily from sunset until 10 pm.